COVID -19 Frequently Asked Questions

 Every Club has different numbers of players, numbers of bunkers etc and thus the capacity to manage the play of golf in a safe manner is best determined by each Club.
 These local rules remain available for use by Clubs for social play and competition golf. .
 Please click HERE for a full list of those modifications.

-If Clubs decide to allow caddies, they should suggest caddies act primarily as advice givers and buggy pullers:
+If Clubs decide to allow caddies, they should suggest caddies act primarily as advice givers and buggy pullers.
+They should consider:

-- Allow players to remove their own clubs from their bag
+- Allowing players to remove their own clubs from their bag

-- Request players clean their own balls & equipment
+- Requesting players clean their own balls & equipment

 Yes, in line with the Club’s Covid Safe Plan.